 7. A copy of previous EAD card (if issued previously)

-• Photocopy of SEVIS I-20 with your signature (no originals)
+• SEVIS I-20 with DSO and your signature

 • A check or money order in the amount of $380 payable to U.S. Department of Homeland Security